Double Jaw Surgery: Complete Guide to Costs, Recovery, and Results

 - Swelling: Peak swelling occurs around day 3-4

-- Diet: Liquid diet only
+- Diet: Liquid diet only (no chewing)

-- Pain management: Prescription medications
+- Pain management: Prescription medications as needed

-- Activity: Rest and limited movement
+- Activity: Rest and very limited movement

 Week 3-6: Early Healing

-- Swelling reduction: Gradual improvement in facial appearance
+- Swelling reduction: Gradual improvement in appearance

-- Diet progression: Soft foods introduction
+- Diet progression: Soft, no-chew foods introduced

 - Jaw function: Limited opening, gentle movement

-- Return to work: Possible for desk jobs
+- Return to work: Possible for desk jobs around week 4-6

 Month 2-3: Continued Improvement